uktrade/sqlite-s3vfs/README.md

 Virtual filesystem for SQLite to read from and write to S3.

 No locking is performed, so client code _must_ ensure that writes do not overlap with other writes or reads.
-If multiple writes happen at the same time, the database will probably become corrupt and data lost.
+If multiple writes happen at the same time, the database will probably become corrupt and data be lost.

 ## How does it work?